anotherlusitano/vizer-cli/README.md

 > [!WARNING]
-> This project is not finished and features are missing!
+> This project is not finished.
+Don't have any high expectations.

 ## Usage
 ```